haya-ehab/Bakery-Website/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).